Flower Essence articles, interviews, information, stories & anecdotes

 Before the man had been stripped of his clothing and wrapped in warm blankets he was "sitting up, in his right mind, and asking for a cigarette".
 Was that seemingly impromptu concoction the birth of the now famous Rescue Remedy - a blend of Star of Bethlehem, Clematis, Cherry Plum, Impatiens and Rock Rose.

 I have always wondered if that's why Dr Bach called his mixture 'Rescue' Remedy - as it was used in that famous sea rescue.

 © 2010 Alice Digby (revised 2017)

-The photo of a field of flowers, on the front of the bottle, was taken by Alice in a field that's a few paces from Dr Bach's former home - here in Cromer, Norfolk, England.
+The photo of a field of flowers, on the front of the bottle, was taken by Alice in a field that's a 2 minutes walk from Dr Bach's former home - here in Cromer, Norfolk, England.